-Vertigo disease is a term that is sometimes used to distinguish this common symptom of many conditions from the pop culture references that have appropriated the term.
+Vertigo disease is a term that distinguishes this common symptom of many conditions.
 It is a very common problem, especially for people over the age of 40.
 In fact, about 40% of people will deal with vertigo at some point.
 Let’s look at 9 common misconceptions regarding vertigo.
 We will conclude by providing hope for our readers that a natural way to get relief does exist.

 We started out with this point, so we should address it first.
 Vertigo is a symptom of many conditions including BPPV, Meniere’s disease, labyrinthitis, vestibular neuritis, mal debarquement, and many other health problems.
 It is not a disease itself, and the fact that it is the title of a classic movie as well as the name of a graphic novel company makes it difficult to search the web for this symptom without calling it a disease or condition.

-While all vertigo can be categorized as dizziness, not all cases of dizziness are vertigo, so it is important to be specific with your doctor.
+While all vertigo can be a form of dizziness, not all cases of dizziness are vertigo, so it is important to be specific with your doctor.
 What characterizes vertigo is a false sensation of movement.
 It can be a spinning, swaying, or tilting motion, but either yourself or the room around will appear to move when it is not.
-Dizziness can include things like being off-balance, feeling lightheaded, and many other sensations that are not included in the term vertigo.
+Dizziness can include things like being off-balance, feeling lightheaded, and many other sensations.

 If you are afraid of heights, then looking down from high up may trigger a bout of vertigo because attacks can be activated by anxiety.
 However, vertigo does not mean you have a fear of heights.
 The confusion may relate back to the classic move we mentioned earlier.
 It was called Vertigo, and the main character suffered from a fear of heights.
 The actual term for an irrational fear of heights is acrophobia.